Eric Bana: 2005–2010: Historical films and Star Trek

 Bana's next project was the historical drama The Other Boleyn Girl (2008).
 In this feature, he played Henry VIII of England opposite Scarlett Johansson and Natalie Portman.
 Bana was surprised to be offered the role and admitted that he "probably would have just passed it on without even opening it" if it had been presented to him under a different title.
 The following year, he co-starred with Chris Pine and Zachary Quinto in the science fiction film Star Trek.
 In the film, Bana played Nero, a Romulan mining ship captain who attempts to exact revenge on Spock, whom he blames for the destruction of his homeworld and its inhabitants.
 To prepare for the role, Bana shaved his head, and donned face tattoos; director J. J. Abrams was impressed with his villainous appearance.
 The film was positively received, and grossed over US$380 million worldwide.
-Bana later recalled, "It was an unbelievable experience, and it's such a great group of actors", but he did not reprise his role in the 2013 sequel, saying "It was just a one-time for me."In 2009, he also appeared in the science fiction The Time Traveler's Wife, based on Audrey Niffenegger's 2003 novel of the same title.
+Bana later recalled, "It was an unbelievable experience, and it's such a great group of actors", but he did not reprise his role in the 2013 sequel, saying "It was just a one-time for me."In 2009, he also appeared in the science fiction The Time Traveller's Wife, based on Audrey Niffenegger's 2003 novel of the same title.
 Directed by Robert Schwentke, the film stars Rachel McAdams and Ron Livingston.
 The story follows Henry DeTamble (Bana), a Chicago librarian with a paranormal genetic disorder that causes him to randomly time travel as he tries to build a romantic relationship with Clare Abshire (McAdams), who would become his wife.
 While the film garnered mostly negative reviews, the critic from The Sydney Morning Herald complimented the chemistry between Bana and McAdams: "Together they achieve an intimacy which does its best to distract you from the flaws in the script".

 Bana co-starred with Adam Sandler and Seth Rogen in Judd Apatow's 2009 feature about a famous comedian, Funny People, marking Bana's first appearance in an American mainstream comedy.
 Rogen had cast Bana because he was a fan of his early television work, and impressed by his performance in Munich.
 Peter Travers of Rolling Stone magazine gave the film 3½ out of 4 stars, and opined that Bana's performance showed "real comic flair".
-Funny People was a commercial failure, earning US$71 million from a budget of $75 million.
 Also in 2009 Bana directed and starred in the documentary Love the Beast.
 It details his personal relationship with his first car, a Ford GT Falcon Coupe, and follows his progression as a car lover.
 Along the way, he seeks guidance and wisdom from his three lifelong friends, as well as celebrities Jay Leno, Jeremy Clarkson and Dr. Phil.
 Lastly, Bana provided the voice of Damien, a Greek Australian, in the animation Mary and Max (2009).